-That is specially true when it comes to having set routines for the kids.
+That is especially true when it comes to having set routines for the kids.

-Daily routines allows me to be more in control and less anxious.
-It also sets expectations for the kids which turn causes them to be less anxious and rowdy.
+Daily routines allow me to be more in control and less anxious.
+It also sets expectations for the kids which in turn causes them to be less anxious and rowdy.

-If you need help creating all kinds of children routines I highly recommend you take a look at this course.
+If you need help creating all kinds of children’s routines I highly recommend you take a look at this course.

 Family Routines: How to Automate Your Housewife Life will teach you:

 - Lunch Routines